-Reasons For Heavier Shedding
+Reasons For Heavier Shedding in Frenchies

 French Bulldogs won’t usually shed up a storm in the home.
 However, there may be times when they’ll shed heavier than usual.
 These reasons for excessive shedding can range anywhere from underlying health issues to poor nutrition or genetics.

 Frenchie Coat Colors Matter?